 What to include in your selection criteria when migrating to MTD for VAT.

 Tax Systems customers make up 43 percent of the FTSE 100 and 23 of the top 25 accountancy firms.
-We have been working with HMRC for over 25 years on tax compliance and are an approved supplier for MTD for VAT.
+We have been working with HMRC for over 25 years on tax compliance and are a recognised supplier for MTD for VAT.
 We believe there needs to be a gradual transition to meet evolving compliance demands and have developed a four step process that benefits and futureproofs the business.

 Uses digital records and the HMRC API to create a digital VAT return in compliance with requirements for 2019.